 Approximately 53.1 million passengers traveled through DIA in 2012, making it the busiest year in the airport's history.

-At DIA, 16 commercial carriers provide nonstop service to more than 170 domestic and international destinations.
-Specifically, DIA offers nonstop service to 19 international locations including destinations in Germany, the United Kingdom, Canada, Iceland, Mexico, and Costa Rica.
+At DIA, 17 commercial carriers provide nonstop service to more than 170 domestic and international destinations.
+Specifically, DIA offers nonstop service to 22 international locations including destinations in the Dominican Republic, Japan, Germany, the United Kingdom, Canada, Iceland, Mexico, and Costa Rica.

 DIA is a national leader in sustainability efforts and was the first airport in the nation awarded membership in the U.S. Environmental Protection Agency's Performance Track program, which recognizes facilities that exceed regulatory requirements and strive to protect public health and the environment.